-Countries should use national development cooperation policies (NDCPs) as powerful tools for ensuring broad-based country ownership and for lifting the quality of partnerships over time.
+26. Countries should use national development cooperation policies as powerful tools for ensuring broad-based country ownership and for lifting the quality of partnerships over time.
 Such policies articulate a country's vision, priorities, commitments and activities for mobilizing development cooperation to support its national efforts.
-The DCF Survey shows that countries are adjusting the scope and use of their NDCPs to

-"Our strategy sets out the main principles and tools for strengthening development partnership.
-It takes time to institutionalize a results-based culture and flexibility to respond to new developments." improve alignment with country priorities.
-Such adjustments reflect changing domestic and global circumstances, including the 2030 Agenda and the diversification of the development cooperation landscape beyond ODA.
-Some are also using NDCPs to articulate the focus of their own development cooperation, priorities for the institutionalization of their South-South cooperation and related support needs.
+The Development Cooperation Forum survey shows that countries are adjusting the scope and use of their national development cooperation policies to improve alignment with country priorities.
+Such adjustments reflect changing domestic and global circumstances, including the 2030 Agenda and the diversification of the landscape of development cooperation beyond ODA.
+Some are also using national development cooperation policies to articulate the focus of their own development cooperation, priorities for the institutionalization of their South-South cooperation and related support needs.

-NDCPs should be put in place as part of broader public sector reform and alignment with the 2030 Agenda and Addis Ababa Action Agenda.
-When linked to national sustainable development strategies, such policies foster institutional strengthening, the use of country results frameworks and coherence and coordination of policies and action.
+27. National development cooperation policies should be put in place as part of broader public sector reform and alignment with the 2030 Agenda and Addis Ababa Action Agenda.
+When linked to national sustainable development strategies, such policies foster institutional strengthening, the use of country results frameworks, along with coherence in and coordination of policies and action.
 They can reduce transaction costs and help to navigate asymmetries of power in development cooperation.
-To be more effective, NDCPs should include the respective responsibilities of and specific targets for action by external partners, non-State actors and the national Government.
+To be more effective, national development cooperation policies should include the respective responsibilities of and specific targets for action by external partners, non-State actors and the national Government.
 They should also be broadly disseminated to the public and to national and local authorities.

-All relevant stakeholders and domestic beneficiaries should participate in the formulation, implementation and review of progress of NDCPs, to ensure that no one is left behind.
-Notwithstanding some improvement on this front, and engagement of external government and multilateral partners, there is a need to strengthen the extent and quality of engagement of civil society, the private sector and philanthropic organizations, as well as parliaments, in NDCP processes.
-NDCPs should put increased emphasis on equality and the inclusion of women, the poor and other marginalized groups.
+28. All relevant stakeholders and domestic beneficiaries should participate in the formulation, implementation and review of progress of national development cooperation policies, so as to ensure that no one is left behind.
+Notwithstanding some improvement on this front, and engagement of external government and multilateral partners, there is a need to strengthen the extent and quality of engagement of civil society, the private sector and philanthropic organizations, as well as parliaments, in national development cooperation policy processes.
+As part of such policies, increased emphasis should be placed on equality and the inclusion of women, the poor and other marginalized groups.